justinethier/husk-scheme/README.markdown

 Credits
 -------

-skim-scheme is developed by Justin Ethier.
+skim-scheme is developed by [Justin Ethier](http://github.com/justinethier).

-The interpreter is based on the code from the book "Write Yourself a Scheme in 48 Hours" written by Jonathan Tang and hosted / maintained by Wikibooks: <http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours>
+The interpreter is based on the code from the book [Write Yourself a Scheme in 48 Hours](http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours) written by Jonathan Tang and hosted / maintained by Wikibooks.

 If you would like to request changes, report bug fixes, or contact the developer of skim-scheme, visit the project web site at [GitHub](http://github.com/justinethier/skim-scheme).